Alireza1044/momogram/README.md

 # momogram
-A simple messenger with python
+A simple multithreaded messenger with python with ability to send file and chat at the same time.